bibanon/android-development-codex/Devices/Other-Devices/Nspire-Nlaunch.md

 (needs elaboration)

-## Using CAS on non-CAS systems
+### CAS Firmware on Non-CAS Calculators

+> **Warning:** We do not sanction nor recommend the abuse of nLaunch to bypass test restrictions on CAS calculators.
+We warn you that some testing organizations will check for and reprimand violators, [such as in Portugal.](http://tiplanet.org/forum/viewtopic.php?t=12227)

-nLaunch bypasses all known protections made by TI, such as the following:
+Since CAS calculators are physically the same as non-CAS calculators, we can use nLaunch to bypass model checking and install CAS firmware on the cheaper, non-CAS calculators. nLaunch bypasses all known protections made by TI, such as the following:

 * either a development or production OS (the RSA signature is ignored)
 * accordingly, any modified official OS
 * either a CAS or non-CAS OS (bits indicating the type of model are ignored)
 * an OS whose version number is earlier than the minimum version normally installable, written before the beginning of the NAND filesystem (the anti-downgrade protection is ignored)

-Therefore, installing a CAS OS on a non-CAS TI-Nspire is possible.

-(However, we ask that you refrain from using this ability to circumvent restrictions on CAS calculators.)
+It was an unintended and undocumented side effect of the power of nLaunch, and took quite a bit of innovation and risk-taking to produce, putting it far beyond the layman's ability.

+Nevertheless, TI was forced to release OS 3.2.4 to disable both Ndless and nLaunch in response.
 If you are a concerned educator, simply use the Nspire crib to update all your student's Nspires before a test, which will remove Ndless, nLaunch, and any custom OSes, returning them to their original state.
-And don't worry about your crafty students; OS 3.1 and Ndless can be easily reinstalled at home after the test.

 ## Sources